Dena Standley | October 19, 2022

 Founded in 1915, USCB America has its headquarters in Los Angeles.
 With over 100 years of experience, it is one of the nation's oldest and longest-running collections agencies.
 Although they call themselves a "receivables management company," this is just a fancy way of saying they operate as a collection agency.

-USCB America specifically works with healthcare organizations to collect unpaid accounts.
-The organization claims to represent the largest healthcare systems, hospitals, physician groups, and academic institutions in the United States.
+USCB America collects for healthcare organizations and represents the largest healthcare systems, hospitals, physician groups, and academic institutions in the United States.
 Over 250 hospitals in 25 states are included, and the company claims to have handled 19 million cases solely in 2019.
 As promised above, here is what you can do when USBC America contacts you.

 It is your legal right to insist that the USCB America collection agency not contact you by phone but in writing.
 When your account with them reaches collection status, written communication will reduce misunderstandings arising from phone conversations.